How to conduct qualitative data analysis

 Read on to learn more about qualitative data analysis, appropriate methods, and how to do qualitative data analysis.

-Qualitative data analysis is a research method that helps identify relevant themes and patterns in data sets.
+Qualitative data analysis is a that helps identify relevant themes and patterns in data sets.

 Qualitative data analysis can yield valuable insights often missed by quantitative approaches.
 Qualitative research generally provides an in-depth understanding of a person's motivations, beliefs, and behaviors.